hungtqh/algorand-custodial-wallet/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.md`
+See `LICENSE`